 Masaryk moved to London in 1915 where he started the influential monthly periodical The New Europe.
 In 1917 Masaryk helped form the Czech Legion that fought on the Eastern Front against the Central Powers.
 The following year he went to the United States where he convinced Woodrow Wilson of the importance of a new state for the Czech people.

 After the Versailles Peace Treaty Masaryk became President of Czechoslovakia.
 Twice re-elected, Masaryk retired in December 1935 and was replaced by his long-time friend, Eduard Benes.
-Tomas Masaryk died in 1937.
+Tomas Masaryk died on 14th September 1937.